build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 #### Extracting API

-Previous step and separation from externalities like *API* definition or input validation (just for making sure that commands and queries are *processable*), allows us for a clean cut and extracting *API definition* to the external service - like *Amazon API Gateway*.
+Previous step and separation from externalities like *API* definition or input validation (just for making sure that commands and queries are *processable*), allows you for a clean cut and extracting *API definition* to the external service - like *Amazon API Gateway*.

 #### Flexibility in Splitting